What We Do

 Scheduling an Evangelist

-The Vocation Evangelist understands that when you contact them for information; that does not imply a firm commitment or an invitation to come to your church, unless you make it plain that’s the purpose of the contact.
+The Vocational Evangelist understands that when you contact them for information; that does not imply a firm commitment or an invitation to come to your church, unless you make it plain that’s the purpose of the contact.

-Most evangelist may have dates booked months in advance, while at the same time they may have the very next week open.
+Many evangelists may have dates booked months in advance, while at the same time they may have the very next week open.
 Therefore, don’t hesitate to contact an evangelist on the spur of the moment when you feel the Lord leading you.

 There are always exceptions, but most harvest evangelists have detailed programs that need at least a month to three months, or longer preparation.
 Having a great harvest of souls saved in a revival is not an accident.